 Common Types of Viruses Employed as Vectors to Deliver Gene Therapies

-Viral vectors successfully used in the preclinical and clinical development of gene therapies include adenovirus (ADV) vectors, adeno-associated virus (AAV) vectors, and lentiviruse vectors (LV).2 Here's a quick overview of the characteristics of these viruses.
+Viral vectors successfully used in the preclinical and clinical development of gene therapies include adenoviruses, adeno-associated viruses (AAVs), lentiviruses, and retroviruses.3

-ADV is a non-enveloped DNA virus that commonly causes upper respiratory tract infections.2 There are hundreds of human ADV genotypes, and the infection cycle has been heavily studied and is known to transiently transduce nearly any mammalian cell type.
+ADV is a non-enveloped virus that commonly causes upper respiratory tract infections.3 There are hundreds of human ADV genotypes, and the infection cycle has been heavily studied and is known to transiently transduce nearly any mammalian cell type.
 The virus rarely causes severe infection in most healthy children and adults.
-Those infected carry lifelong immunity and express ADV-specific neutralizing antibodies.2
+Those infected carry lifelong immunity and express ADV-specific neutralizing antibodies.3

 The Use of Viral Vectors in Gene Therapy Clinical Trials

-Recently, the FDA approved the first gene therapy based on an adenoviral vector: In December 2022, Adstiladrin was approved for the treatment of high-risk non-muscle invasive bladder cancer resistant to Bacillus Calmette-Guérin.4
+Recently, the FDA approved the first gene therapy based on an adenoviral vector: In December 2022, Adstiladrin was approved for the treatment of high-risk non-muscle invasive bladder cancer resistant to Bacillus Calmette-Guérin.5

 AAV vectors in clinical trials

-AAV-based gene therapies are being investigated in several rare diseases and there have been over 200 clinical trials worldwide using AAVs.2 Due to small patient populations and limited enrollment, clinical study of AAV-based therapies is slow and limited to diseases with no other treatment options.
-Clinical trials are ongoing for age-related and diabetic macular degeneration (AMD), muscular dystrophies, hemophilia, and X-Linked myotubular myopathy (XLMTM)2.
+AAV-based gene therapies are being investigated in several rare diseases and there have been over 200 clinical trials worldwide using AAVs.2 Due to small patient populations and limited enrollment, clinical study of AAV-based therapies is slow, limited to diseases with no other treatment options.
+Clinical trials are ongoing for age-related and diabetic macular degeneration (AMD), muscular dystrophies, hemophilia, and X-Linked myotubular myopathy (XLMTM).

-Opportunities and Challenges of the Different Viral Vectors for Gene Therapy Development Programs
+The Advantages and Challenges of the Different Viral Vectors for Gene Therapy

 Using ADV, AAV, and LV vectors in gene therapy development has distinct advantages and drawbacks.
-Choosing the right vector type depends on the transgene, desired expression level, target cell type, and therapeutic application.2
+Choosing the right vector type depends on the transgene, desired expression level, target cell type, and therapeutic application.3

 ADV vectors are often the preferred choice for gene therapies due to their high transduction efficiency, stability in host cells, capacity (up to 4 kb for first generation, up to 10kb for second generation and up to 36 kb for third-generation vectors), and ability to target various tissues2.